-Welcome to the Department of Health & Human Performance
+Welcome to the Department of Health and Kinesiology

 The conceptual framework for both the initial and advanced programs at Prairie View A&M University has evolved over the last fourteen years to view educators as facilitators of diverse populations.
 The conceptual framework was developed by the Unit faculty after extensive review of the literature in education and guidelines of learned societies.
 The conceptual framework is based upon current issues such as changes in demographics, global perspectives, importance of problem solving, critical thinking and decision making skills, technological demands, and the need for life-long learning.
 The framework consists of four major goals anchored by technology and assessment.

 The B.S. of Health Degree focuses on a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.
 Careers in which this degree applies are: Dietetic Technician, Dietitian, Health Educator, Health & Wellness coordinator, teaching and/or coaching at the elementary or secondary levels and more.